DRIVING ADVICE, ECO-DRIVING

 Press switch 4.

-The 5 light goes out on the instrument panel to confirm deactivation.
+Warning light 3 goes out on the instrument panel to confirm deactivation.

 - Drive carefully for the first few miles until the engine reaches its normal operating temperature, rather than let it warm up while the vehicle is stationary.